RafaGago/mini-async-log/README.md

 averaged, the best and worst of all runs is taken).

 The different message counts (1M and 100K) are intended to show the behavior of the bounded queue loggers.
-With 100K msgs the bounded queue loggers (spdlog and some mal variants) have a big enough queue to contain all the messages.
+On the 100K msgs tests the bounded queue loggers (spdlog and some mal variants) have a big enough queue to contain all the messages.
 On the 1M msgs test its queue will get full and they will need to back-off.

 On the latency tests the mean, standard deviation, best and worst case is shown.
 The standard deviation gives an idea of the jitter.
 The less the better.